blakekrpec/PyPeekr/README.md

     - Added a libre_hwm_inspector cmd line tool to print the http request from Libre Hardware Monitor.
 This allows users to introspect it.

 - Next:
+    - Add a release to my fork of LibreHardwareMonitor.
     - Open a PR for LibreHardwareMonitor to merge in the fix for adding individual endpoints.
     - Modify the clients to work with the new Libre data.
 The Libre data will already have min and max which is nice.
     - Add toggle for CPU and GPU for user to select brand.